AdrianBrasi/py_mkt_research/README.md

-IT IS TIME to graduate from a spreadsheet bro who wears loafers and chews nicotine gum to a pythonista who wears sandals with no socks and chugs energy drinks!
-Your python research will make your co-workers quiver in their untailored businesswear.

 As an independent, uneducated futures trader, I've found myself doing the same research over and over again.
 Rather than writing a bunch of redundant code and copying/pasting from other projects, I have begun to automate some of my research needs.
 The code in this